cw1091293482/Deep-Incremental-Image-Retrieval/README.md

 # Acknowledgements
-Thanks for the code release from WangXun from: https://github.com/bnu-wangxun/Deep_Metric if use this code, please consider citing the papers:
+Appreciate the code release from WangXun from: https://github.com/bnu-wangxun/Deep_Metric if use this code, please consider citing the papers:

 @article{chen2021feature,